PiezoDrive/RS485-API/README.md

 # RS485 API for PiezoDrive PDUS210

+## Version 300000 firmware or higher

-All commands and returns will use `\r` as a termination key.
+* All commands except for getSTATE and getSTATEWAVE and returns will use `\r` as a termination key.

+* getSTATE will return a buffer that is 80 bytes.
+* getSTATEWAVE will return a buffer that is 2080 bytes.
+* Baud rates of 9600, 115200, 460800, 921600 are selectable through the desktop software, with the default being 9600.
+It is recommended that 921600 is used if using the getSTATEWAVE command.
+* Allow 2.5 ms between commands

 ## Operational Commands
 ### **Enable**